Sustainability at Yellowstone

 Phasing out the sale of single-use disposable bottles.

 Each year, Americans discard about 50 billion disposable water bottles – that’s enough to fill 850,000 school buses!
 Xanterra is working to eliminate the sale of single-use, disposable plastic water bottles and has ceased selling these wasteful products as of 2016.
 To stay hydrated, guests can fill reusable bottles for free at the filling stations that are being installed throughout the park.
 In August 2013, the first dedicated water bottle filling station was installed at Mammoth and in less than two years it saved the equivalent of over 110,000 single-use water bottles.
+In 2019, canned water was introduced in the park.

 Providing sustainable amenities throughout the park for our guests.